aproseto/Phishing-Campaign/README.md

 # Phishing-Campaign

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The Phishing Campaign project is a Certificate path hosted by Mastercard, aimed to design a phishing email simulation aimed for a Security Awareness team.
+The primary focus was to create a believable phishing email that an unaware employee might be tricked by, then create a learning presentation for teams that need security awareness training.
+This hands-on experience was designed to deepen understanding of types of phishing emails and how to train employees to avoid them.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]